ahape/pokered/README.md

 I'd like to think that these customizations make the gameplay both harder _and_ easier.
 It's harder because you'll fight trainers with **far** stronger Pokemon, so you'll need to have a pretty well-rounded ensemble.
 It's easier because you'll be able to catch any Pokemon you want.
 Overall, I added these things so that the player could experience more of what these old school games has to offer.

+Also, worth noting, these customizations essentially render Blue and Red identical.
+Their biggest difference was their exclusive sets of wild Pokemon.
+Now, the only differences are the UI colors, and which items are available in the Game Corner (please don't waste your time there).

 ---

 This repo builds the following ROMs: